September 2021 to April 2022 (Elders Weaving in the Woods – Samhain to Equinox)

 However, we introduced letter writing to the other tribes.

-And one of our group now regularly attends a KFS tribe on Tuesday, teaching them breadmaking
+One of our ELders now regularly attends a KFS tribe on Tuesday, teaching them breadmaking

 Bertie and Pippa NOT moving back to London!!!
 They found community and support here.